humio/security_monitoring/README.md

 # Windows Best Practice Security Monitoring
 A Winlogbeat config that can form the basis of a security monitoring data collection effort.
-This is an example of a way to implement and operationalize the NSAcyber guidance on what to log on a windows based OS Addtional sources have been added to provide data needed to detect or determine a possible compromise or misconfiguration.
+This is an example of a way to implement and operationalize the NSAcyber / CFCS guidance on what to log on a windows based OS Addtional sources have been added to provide data needed to detect or determine a possible compromise or misconfiguration.

 ## Vision